DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 >
 > ***Emotions.*** Cyrus most often feels curious, intrigued, determined, agitated, impatient, or skeptical.
 >
-> ***Motivations.*** Cyrus wants to serve Strahd in restoring Castle Ravenloft.
-He believes Strahd will furnish him with the knowledge required to restore his family to their original forms.
+> ***Motivations.*** Cyrus wants to help Strahd restore Castle Ravenloft, believing that Strahd will furnish him with the knowledge required to restore his family to their original forms.
 >
 > ***Inspirations.*** When playing Cyrus, channel Ebenezar Scrooge (*A Christmas Carol*), Grandpa Simpson (*The Simpsons*), and Grand Maester Pycelle (*Game of Thrones*).
 >